Talking About A Revolution Chords | Tracy Chapman Guitar Lesson

 Talkin’ bout a revolution, oh, Lord.
 Talkin’ bout a revolution, oh, Lord.

-Talking About A Revolution Chords: Learn the progressions
+Talking About A Revolution Chords: The Genius Behind the Simplicity

-Most of these chords have been tampered with.
-The C chord is extended to a Cadd9.
-The G is sometimes played as a G5 chord.
+However, these chords have been subtly altered to add harmonic interest.
+The C is extended to Cadd9, while G is sometimes played as G5.

-The D chord has been manipulated the most as it appears as a D, D5, D/F#, Dsus4, and a D/A!
+The D chord sees the most variation, appearing in multiple forms: D, D5, D/F#, Dsus4, and D/A.

-Over the initial lyrics, Talking About A Revolution’s chords look like this:
+Over the opening lyrics, Talking About A Revolution‘s chords follow this pattern:

 ||: G (I) Cadd9 (IV) | Em (VI) D (V) Dsus4 D :||